korniychuk/angular-autofocus-fix/README.md

 Angular 5+ directive for fix autofocus on dynamically created controls (`*ngIf`, `*ngFor`, etc.).

+TODO: add an image, may be gif here

 ## Advantages over other libraries

 * **Uses native HTML attribute `autofocus` as the selector!**